 Posted by John S on Oct 28, 2016

 Do your research on these con-artists.
-We signed up with a rep who promised all this new better way of doing things and then noticed that we were paying more and fees increased without notice.
-When trying to call we just get a run around and the avant-garde sales pitch and told you signed a contract.
+We signed up with a rep who promised this new better way of doing things and then noticed that we were paying more and fees increased without notice.
+When trying to call we just get a run around and the Avant-Garde sales pitch and told you signed a contract.
 It is a set up.
 They make you feel like you are going to be taken care of but instead you are just taken.